Mintita Wattanakul: Career

 In 2006, Mintita applied to compete in the singing contest of the reality TV show, True Academy Fantasia Season 3 (which at that time was still UBC Academy Fantasia), with the identification code as V5 and received the 3rd runner up award.
-And after finishing the competition from True Academy Fantasia Season 3, Mintita has been an artist under True Fantasia for 5 years.
+After finishing the competition from True Academy Fantasia Season 3, Mintita signed as an artist under True Fantasia for 5 years.
 In 2007, Mintita became a member of 7 สาวสะบัดโชว์ (7 Sao Sabud Show), and released a Luk Thung 7 Sao Sabud Show album.
 In 2009, 7 Sao Sabud Show, changed their name to G2G, and released a Girlz to Go album in 2010.